diegosilva789/heroku-locust-1/README.md

 ### HOSTNAME:
 This variable is required the target hostname (FQDN) with HTTP scheme such as 'https://www.example.com.'

-### URI?: (option)
+### URI?: (optional)
 These variables are the target site's path from starts with '/.'
 The default value is '/.'
 Your need multiple test scenarios to set various environmental variables and the `?` is the serial number of your test scenario begins with '1.'

-### MIN_WAIT:
+### MIN_WAIT: (optional)
 This variable is the minimum time respectively, in milliseconds, that a simulated user will wait between MIN_WAIT and MAX_WAIT executing each task.
+The default value is 5000(ms).

-### MAX_WAIT:
+### MAX_WAIT: (optional)
 This variable is the maximum time respectively, in milliseconds, that a simulated user will wait between MIN_WAIT and MAX_WAIT executing each task.
+The default value is 15000(ms).

 ## Heroku Button